ome/ngff/rfc/1/index.md

-The DRAFT phase begins when **Authors** propose (D1) a new idea and subsequently gather support (or "socialize") the idea (D2) before opening a PR (D3) which SHOULD follow the [current template](template.md).
+The DRAFT phase begins when **Authors** propose (D1) a new idea and subsequently gather support (or "socialize") the idea (D2) before opening a PR (D3) which SHOULD follow the [current template](templates/rfc_template.md).
 This phase is meant to promote ideation without premature criticism, though clarifications can be requested on the GitHub PR (D4) which may require an update of the PR (D3).
 Note: the RFC process does not formally make use of GitHub's "draft" state, though **Editors** MAY choose to ignore such PRs.

-The RFC process is intended primarily for significant and/or breaking changes to the specification or the community process itself, as described under “RFC Prioritization”(TODO:link).
+The RFC process is intended primarily for significant and/or breaking changes to the specification or the community process itself, as described under ["RFC Prioritization"](#rfc-prioritization).
 Other changes, bug fixes, etc. are welcome as PRs without a full RFC.
 If **Authors** are unsure whether or not a change requires an RFC, they can open an issue or contact the **Editors** directly.